rtfeldman/lambdaconf-2015-elm-workshop/README.md

 An Adventure in Elm
 ===================

-LambdaConf 2015 Workshop: Writing an Adventure Game in Elm
+_LambdaConf 2015 Workshop: Writing an Adventure Game in Elm_

 ### Installing Elm

-The Elm Platform includes everything you'll need for the workshop.
+The Elm Platform (currently version 0.15) includes everything you'll need for the workshop.

+---

 If you are on **OS X** or **Windows**, you have two options for getting the Elm Platform: